RyanEAA/django-trailcam-animal-tracker/README.md

     * is_active

 **Camera Actions**
-    * Create cameras via modal
+  * Create cameras via a page-based form
-    * Edit camera metadata via modal
+  * Edit camera metadata via a page-based form
     * Activate / deactivate cameras
     * Search cameras by name or description

 **OCR Integration**
     * OCR-extracted camera IDs are normalized (e.g. TRAILCAMQ5 → TRAILCAM05)
     * If a matching active camera exists, it is automatically linked
-    * If not, researchers are prompted to create the camera first
+    * If not, a camera is created automatically using normalized name and default coordinates
     * This ensures consistent camera IDs and location metadata across the dataset.

 ---

-### 📝 Inline Metadata Editing (Modal Editor)
+### 📝 Page-based Metadata Editing

-* Clicking a photo card opens a **modal editor**
+* Clicking Edit opens a **page-based editor**
 * Metadata fields use appropriate controls:

   * Camera → text input with suggestions
   * Date → date picker
   * Time → time picker
   * Temperature / Pressure → numeric inputs with validation
-* A **Save** button appears only when changes are made
+* A **Save** button persists edits and reloads the editor
-* Successful saves close the modal automatically
+* A **Publish** button saves the current edits and publishes in one step (also applies person blackout)

 ---